heindrickson/LimeSurvey-Builder/README-en.md

 ## Conversation flow
 I. Ask: "Which language — and from which country — should we use in this chat?
 The same language will also be used in the generated TSV file".
    Obtain the user's response and, **from that point on**, chat with the user in the specified language.
 II.
-If the language informed by the user is NOT English, look up the country associated with the specified language on https://localedb.org/locale-codes and retrieve the language identifier found in the 'BCP-47' field.
+If the language informed by the user is NOT American English, look up the country associated with the specified language on https://localedb.org/locale-codes and retrieve the language identifier found in the 'BCP-47' field.
 For example, for the country 'Egypt', you would find 'ar-EG'.
    **Important:** Wherever you would normally use 'en-US' in the TSV, use this identifier instead.
 III.
 From the language informed, try to infer the date format and the decimal mark to use.
     Adjust the numeric value in the SL⇨⇨surveyls_dateformat line as follows: If the date format is "DD/MM/YYYY" or similar, then set that value to 5.
 If the date format is "MM-DD-YYYY" or similar, then set that value to 9.